Dudley Castle: Medieval

 After Fitz-Ansculf, the castle came into the possession of the Paganel family, who built the first stone castle on the site.
 This castle was strong enough to withstand a siege in 1138 by the forces of King Stephen.
 However, after Gervase Paganel joined a failed rebellion against King Henry II in 1173, the castle was demolished (slighted) by order of the king.
 According to historian Sidney Painter, it was one of at least 21 castles demolished on Henry II's instructions.
 The Somery's were the next dynasty to own the site when Ralph de Somery I succeeded his uncle, Gervase Paganel in 1194.
 Roger de Somery II set about rebuilding the castle in 1262.
-The castle was far from complete on the death of Roger de Somery II in 1272 and the construction carried on from this time into the 14th century by Roger's heirs.
+The castle was far from completion on the death of Roger de Somery II in 1272 and the construction carried on from this time into the 14th century by Roger's heirs.
 The keep (the most obvious part of the castle when viewed from the town) and the main gate date from this re-building.

 The castle was partly demolished in 1646 on the orders of Parliament.

 The last of the male line of Somery, John Somery, died in 1321.
 It is thought that the fortifications were complete by this date.
-The castle and estates passed to John Somery's sister Margaret and her husband John de Sutton.
+The castle and estates passed to John Somery's sister Margaret and her husband, John de Sutton.
 Subsequently, members of this family often used Dudley as a surname.
 John and Margaret were only in possession of the castle for a few years before the property was seized by the younger Hugh Despenser, a favourite of Edward II of England.
 Despenser owned the castle from 1325 to 1326, being dispossessed when the king fell from power.
 The castle was returned to John and Margaret in 1327.
 It was probably during the time of John and Margaret's son and successor John Sutton II that a chapel and great chamber were added within the castle walls.
 Following the death of John Sutton II, the castle passed to his wife, Isabel, daughter of John de Cherleton who held it until her death in 1397.